 For faults C3- and R6+, the signatures imply a discontinuous change for the height in tank 3.
-Since this is not observed, these candidates are dropped.
-Similarly, C1- and R1are dropped, since they predict a discontinuous change for the outflow from tank 1.
+Since this is not observed (see Fig. 10), these candidates are dropped.
+Similarly, C1- and R1- are dropped, since they predict a discontinuous change for the outflow from tank 1 (again this is not observed in Fig. 10).
 The outflow measurement signature for R2- (0 - +) does not match the actual outflow.
 For a purely continuous system, this fault hypothesis would be eliminated at this stage.
 However, when tracking hybrid behavior this cannot be done.
 Instead the algorithm assumes a mode change could have occurred, and it generates all possible transitions that are feasible, given the direction of change of variables, the autonomous transition definitions, and the predictions of the supervisory controller model Progressive monitoring is continued, but in each of the new hypothesized modes the outflow retains the same signature for fault R2-.
 Hypothesizing more autonomous changes would result in the same signature and hence R2- is dropped when we reach the predefined level of recursion for hypothesizing additional mode changes.
-The remaining candidates <10, C2- R4+>, <9, C2- R4+> and <8, C2- R4+>, cannot be distinguished further by qualitative analysis, therefore, the quantitative parameter estimation algorithm is invoked.
-A fault observer is initiated for each of the remaining candidates.
-Estimation and a statistical check for convergence shows that that $\langle 8, C2 \rangle$ is the true fault (see Fig. 6).
-For all other fault candidates the parameter estimation diverges.

-Figure 7: <8, C2-> identified as the true candidate by parameter estimation and statistical convergence
+Figure 11: <8, C2-> identified as the true candidate by parameter estimation and statistical convergence